Riboflavins

 Codex GSFA Provisions

-Riboflavins are added to foods and beverages at concentrations in more than 70 food categories up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
-The provisions are defined at the additive group level, and thus apply to the total content of the additives participating in this group: Riboflavin, synthetic (INS No. 101(i)); Riboflavin 5’-phosphate sodium (INS No. 101(ii)); and Riboflavin from Bacillus subtilis (INS No. 101(iii)).
+Riboflavins are included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA..
+The provisions are defined at the additive group level, and thus apply to the total content of the additives participating in this group: Riboflavin, synthetic (INS No. 101(i)); Riboflavin 5’-phosphate sodium (INS No. 101(ii)); Riboflavin from Bacillus subtilis (INS No. 101(iii); and Riboflavin from Ashbya gossypii (INS No. 101(iv)).

 Regulatory Approvals